 My husband persuaded me to buy the Canon 100D kit – the smallest and lightest Canon DSLR which included two lenses, a 50mm and a 300mm zoom.
 Over the next year, this camera became my life saver.
 As my husband underwent a gruelling year of treatment in Manchester, I stayed near the hospital in my Campervan and spent every spare moment, when not at the hospital, out with my camera photographing birds.
 It was like therapy – a drug I couldn’t get enough of.
 When I looked through the viewfinder into the world of birds, all other troubles faded into mist.

 So here I am a few years later, a little wiser and totally addicted.
-I’ve upgraded my kit and am now the proud owner of a Canon 7D Mark II and the impressive 100-400mm F4-5.6L IS USM Mark II lens.
+I’ve upgraded my kit a few times and now use the Nikon D500 + the Nikon 500mm 5.6 pf vr lens

 Without my bird photography I am not sure how I would have survived the rollercoaster of emotions which the last few years have thrown at me.
 It has been my silent companion in difficult times and allowed me to capture memories, witness incredible secrets and share stories as I choose.

 Whatever life throws at you, try not to give up hope and if you’re down on your knees – maybe take up Bird Photography?
 It saved me, while Professor Robert Hawkins saved my husband.